licensed-therapists/headstrong/README.md

 Quotes API
 https://type.fit/api/quotes

+Sample data can be found in the project's root

 ## Google OAuth
 Google Oauth requires a google cloud account.
 First create your account and then navigate to the developer console.
 Go to google API and create a clientID and clientSecret.
 This goes inside the .env file.